sarika-chaudhary/tdt/content/tales/thirdpost.md

 ## Movement

 We see that there is a larger distribution or spread as far as the countries of the award winners are concerned.
 84 percent of the award winners who had changed countries, were affiliated to American departments when they received their award.
 The 3 awardees who moved to UK, moved from Cyprus, India and Scotland, and as far as USA is concerned, it had 3 Nobel laurates, whose birth countries were UK.
 Thus, it becomes clear that it is the USA, and USA alone which has been dominating the list of awardees and hence, setting the course of the debate.
-This section uses data of the current affiliation of the scholar during the time of the award, to analyse the departments that had received the award.
-A same department being repeated times and again, increases the probability of a future laureate being associated in a close academic network to a past laureate.
-That networking plays out in academia is well known; this section supports the already known fact (Freeman, Xie, Zhang, & Zhou, 2024).

 <center>